 Wednesday 9:30 am

-The regular Walking Tour Season ends April 15, 2017 and will resume again in October.
-During the summer months you can arrange a private tour by calling the museum at 760-323-8297.
+The regular Walking Tour Season will resume again in October.
+Tickets available now.
+During the summer months you can also arrange a private tour by calling the museum at 760-323-8297.

 How did a tiny agricultural settlement become a world renowned getaway for the rich and famous and a playground of the stars?
 Palm Springs is unique in that many of its “founding fathers” were women.
 Pioneer John McCallum envisioned an agricultural community, and later his daughter Pearl McCallum McManus, alongside other forward-thinking women such as Nellie Coffman, Cornelia White, Julia Carnell and Zaddie Bunker, created an enchanting vacation paradise.